guertinlab/Nascent_RNA_Methods/README.md

 #File prefix if you run this in a loop
 name=$(echo $1 | awk -F"_PE1.fastq.gz" '{print $1}')

-#File prefix for an individual sample (remove ".fastq.gz" from the file name)
+#File prefix for an individual sample (remove ".fastq.gz" and PE1 designation from the file name)
 name=LNCaP_10uMEnza_rep3_batch2
 ```